+This is the component which is responsible for the authentication of Store Managers and of any user that wants to log in or register, allowing also account modifications and general account managing.
+Furthermore, it provides to all users the possibility to fetch all of theirs tickets.

-Once a user is logged in the system, this must provide functionalities to the user that allow him to book visits, get tickets, be reminded of upcoming visits and be suggested different stores in case the requested ones are full.
+Once a user is logged in the system, the application server must provide functionalities to the user that allow him to book visits, get tickets, be reminded of upcoming visits and be suggested different stores in case the requested ones are full.
 The following components allow users to: